News

 Reflecting on how she got to where she is today, launching a career she truly loves would have been impossible without Ellen’s Mount experience.
 She firmly believes that Mount Saint Vincent not only helped her prepare for a job, but it framed her outlook.

-“I was provided with a sound education in the liberal arts—which included both the sciences and humanities—that helped me prepare for graduate school,” indicated Ellen.
-“But, the Mount also approaches education in a way that curates the development of the whole person, an ethos akin to the approach at Georgetown.”
+“I was provided with a sound education in the liberal arts—which included both the sciences and humanities—that helped me prepare for graduate school.
+But, the Mount also approaches education in a way that curates the development of the whole person.”

-Ellen also found that she developed a strong sense of participating in one’s community while at the College, and was inspired by the Sisters of Charity who devoted their lives to improving life for others.
+Ellen also found that she developed a strong sense of participating in one’s community while at the University, and was inspired by the Sisters of Charity who devoted their lives to improving life for others.

 Because of the Mount’s intimate class sizes, she was able to forge relationships with several of her faculty members—both within the Division of Natural Sciences and beyond—and she still keeps in touch with many of them today.